 So what about miracles?
-Are miracles only currently unexplained natural phenomenon, or hoaxes?
+Are miracles only currently unexplained natural phenomena, or hoaxes?
 Or can it be that there really is such a thing as a miracle?
-And what does their reality, or lack thereof, say about the existence of God.
+And what does their reality, or lack thereof, say about the existence of God?

 Given that definition, a miracle may not even be noticed by us.
-Especially if it has the appearances of a natural event, like rainfall.
+Especially if it has the appearance of a natural event, like rainfall.
 Or the absence of some event, like an accident that was prevented.
 Those kinds of miracles are impossible for us to pick out with any certainty.
-And they are generally not identified as miracles by most.
+And they are generally not identified as miracles by most people.

 Are Miracles Possible?